sambauers/camo/readme.md

 CONTENTFUL_MIGRATION_CONTENT_TYPE_NAME='<your-contentful-content-type-name>'
 ```

+You can set these in other ways too, as long as they end up in the `process.env`
+object.

-Or you can specify these values on the command line itself while running the
+Alternatively, you can specify these values on the command line itself through
-command - see the CLI options in this document.
+the equivalent command line options - see the CLI options in this document.

 ### Set up and specify the local migrations directory